#154 Jim Wong-Chu (1949-2017)

 Chinese Canadians weren’t granted the federal vote in Canada until 1947 and they first voted provincially in 1949–the year Jim Wong-Chu was born in Hong Kong on January 28th.

-Jim Wong-Chu was brought to Canada at age four in 1953 where he was raised by aunts and uncles as a ‘paper son’ with false documents.
-At age seven he learned the woman he thought was his mother was an aunt who has lost a child born about the same time as him.
-He would no be able to unite with his biological family in his adopted land until many years later.
+Jim Wong-Chu was brought to Canada, aged four, in 1953 where he was raised by aunts and uncles as a ‘paper son’ with false documents.
+Aged seven, he learned that the woman he thought was his mother was an aunt who has lost a child born about the same time as him.
+He would not be able to unite with his biological family in his adopted land until many years later.
 He spent much of his childhood in the town of Merritt where he worked in Chinese cafes doing chores after school and on weekends.
-He pealed so many potatoes–150 pounds per day–that he was eventually able to do the job without looking.
+He peeled so many potatoes–150 pounds per day–that he was eventually able to do the job without looking.

 As a young man he came to Vancouver and worked for BC Ferries.
 This led to a job as a letter carrier for Canada Post.
 Before he became “the Moses of Asian Canadian literature,” he relearned Cantonese in Vancouver and worked as a community volunteer.
 The stories he gathered from the Chinese Canadian community educated him about the racial injustices faced by previous generations and also emboldened him to fashion his own identity as someone who became a Canadian under fraudulent circumstance that were not of his own making.